osu-cass/personapi/README.md

 This API demonstrates basic HTTP concepts by applying them to a group of "Person" objects, which have traits such as a Name, an ID, and whether or not the Person likes chocolate.
 Using the API, one can POST (create) a new person, PUT (update) a person, GET (read) persons, and DELETE persons.

 ## Getting Started
 Clone this repo and open it in Visual Studio.
 Launch using IIS Express.
 To access the generated documentation, navigate to `https://localhost:[####]/swagger`.
+Alternatively, to access a static copy of the documentation, go to https://mirrorkeydev.github.io/personapi-docs/.

 ## Branches
 The `master` branch contains the "workbook" version of the API, with unfinished tasks for developers to try their hand at.